peka80/peka80/README.md

 - 👋 Hi, I’m Petar @peka80
 - I’m QA Engineer
-- 📫 How to reach me on my Telegram: https://t.me/peka80
+- 📫 You can reach me on my Telegram: https://t.me/peka80
 <!-- 💞️ I’m looking to collaborate on -->

 <!---